sjsrey/ors/ors_address.md

 Many historians point to Descartes's *Discourse on Methods* written in 1637 as the birth of science.
 From the beginning the concept of reproducibility was at the core of science.
-As @Schroeder:2013uq notes the motto of the Royal Society founded in 1671 was
+As @Schroeder:2013uq notes, the motto of the Royal Society founded in 1671 was

 >Nullius in Verba[^verba]